-Both of our investigation courses are designed for those who have an existing background in investigation, and the skills you’ll gain by completing one of these degrees are intended to enhance your professional development.
+Both our undergraduate and postgraduate investigation courses are designed for those who have an existing background in criminal investigation, and the skills you’ll gain by completing one of these degrees are intended to enhance your professional development.
 These essential skills include critical reflection, the ability to carry out research effectively, plus valuable academic skills like writing articulately and learning how to reference correctly.
 On the MA Investigative Management, you’ll also learn how to lead effectively by studying management skills, professional leadership, and critical decision-making.

-Offering accreditation at university level, the BA (Hons) Applied Investigation course is for those who have experience of investigating complex crimes, and once you graduate, you will be qualified to study at masters level on our MA Investigative Management should you wish to develop your career even further.
+Offering accreditation at university level, the BA (Hons) Applied Investigation course is for those who have experience of investigating complex crimes, and once you graduate, you'll be qualified to study at master's level on our MA Investigative Management should you wish to develop your career as a criminal investigator even further.

 The MA Investigative Management course is an industry-specific postgraduate qualification, which has been created in partnership with senior police representatives to enhance intellectual capability and professional practice in relation to how investigations are led and managed.
 When you graduate, this degree will allow you to qualify for more senior roles within the police and investigation.